Subprime mortgage crisis: Regulatory proposals and long-term solutions

-The Dodd-Frank Act addressed these elements, but stopped short of breaking up the largest banks, which grew larger due to mergers of investment banks at the core of the crisis with depository banks (e.g., JP Morgan Chase acquired Bear Stearns and Bank of America acquired Merrill Lynch in 2008).
+The Dodd-Frank Act addressed these elements, but stopped short of breaking up the largest banks, which grew larger due to mergers of investment banks at the core of the crisis with depository banks (e.g., JP Morgan Chase acquired Bear Stearns and Bank of America acquired Merrill in 2008).
 Assets of five largest banks as a share of total commercial banking assets rose then stabilized in the wake of the crisis.
 During 2013, Senators John McCain (Republican) and Elizabeth Warren (Democratic) proposed a bill to separate investment and depository banking, to insulate depository banks from higher risk activities.
 These were separated prior to the 1999 repeal of the Glass-Steagall Act.

 Law investigations, judicial and other responses

 Significant law enforcement action and litigation resulted from the crisis.
 The U.S. Federal Bureau of Investigation probed the possibility of fraud by mortgage financing companies Fannie Mae and Freddie Mac, Lehman Brothers, and insurer American International Group, among others.
 New York Attorney General Andrew Cuomo sued Long Island based Amerimod, one of the nation's largest loan modification corporations for fraud, and issued numerous subpoenas to other similar companies.
 The FBI assigned more agents to mortgage-related crimes and its caseload dramatically increased.
 The FBI began a probe of Countrywide Financial in March 2008 for possible fraudulent lending practices and securities fraud.